elixirschool/elixirschool/lessons/specifics/ecto.md

 ### Group By

-To group usernames by their confirmation status we can include the `group_by` option:
+To group users by their confirmation status we can include the `group_by` option:

 ```elixir
 query = from u in User,